rigetti/pyquil/docs/source/qvm.rst

   - pertains to a real, available QPU device
   - is a QVM but mimics the topology of a QPU
-  - is some a generic QVM
+  - is some generic QVM

 All of this can be accomplished with :py:func:`~pyquil.api.get_qc`.